 Once a need is identified in the setting every effort is made to support these children, primarily through the provision of SNAs (54%) and increased ratios (43%), 76% of which are typically funded by early childhood operators and parents themselves.
 Where parents or operators cannot fund these supports, the child frequently fails to access his/her full ECCE place.
 A member told us of a set of twins who were eligible for their free pre-school year.

 One sibling could take up her place with her friends in the local early childhood setting.
 Her sister, who has an additional need but has no access to any form of support, could not take up her place.
-The young child with the additional need waved off her sister three mornings a week, unable due to lack of resources to take up what is her right to early education.
+The young child with the additional need waved off her sister three mornings a week, unable, due to lack of resources, to take up what is her right to early education.

 While 82% of settings have a policy on supporting children with additional needs and 72% of survey respondents indicated that they have training specific to additional needs, the chief challenge for 82% of them remains the lack of resources and funding.
 To date, educators report that increasing staff ratios, engaging with parents, adapting or differentiating the curriculum as well as reducing the child’s hours in the setting are strategies that work for the early childhood centre.
 In short, what members need is increased staffing resources, access to experts/expertise and support with facilities and equipment.